 Indexation Limits for Decoupled Sites

-Google typically processes 10,000–50,000 URLs per crawl cycle for large properties.
-Exceeding this threshold without proper routing guards causes budget exhaustion.
+Google does not publish a hard indexation cap.
+In practice, crawl budget scales with site authority and server performance — but without proper routing guards, even well-authoritative sites bleed budget on low-value endpoints.
 The following implementation guide provides exact workflows, framework APIs, and validation protocols for enterprise deployments.

 Defining Indexation Thresholds in Headless Environments